Kert/WarmTofuMod/README.md

 - The values for the wheel camber adjustment and suspension height adjustment settings in the tuning garage have been increased
 - Added adjustment of the stiffness of the spring and suspension damper in the garage with tuning
 - The Lobby button has been replaced with a Teleport button.
 It allows for instant teleportation to either a descent or an ascent.
 On Irohazaka, you can also teleport to the car dealership, the tuning shop, or the descent on the other side of the mountain.
 On Haruna, you can teleport to the ascent near the new tofu shop.
 On Usui, you can teleport to the lighting adjustment workshop
+- Updated Color Palette:
-- Fields for entering colors in hexadecimal format (e.g., #FEE5AC) have been added to all color palettes
+  - Added fields for inputting colors in hexadecimal format (example: ```#FEE5AC```).
+  - Added additional sliders for more precise color adjustment.
+  - Added a presets block for saving colors.
 - Huge performance optimizations
 - Added realtime tofu delivery timer
 - Added a feature to invite players to battle race on every map (except Driftsekai) in both Uphill and Downhill